Matteo-Malve/RAGMedAssist-INLPT-WS2023/README.md

 A new tab in your default browser should authomatically open on the local server and you will be ready to go.
 If this doesn't happen, copy and paste the outputed url in your browser.

-➡️ If you run on Colab: a little less friendly option. \
+➡️ If you run on Colab: a little less friendly option, but we tried to make the user experience as easy as possible! \
-Start by running the first cell and installing all the required modules.
-Secondly, mount your google drive and move to the correct folder.
+Start by mounting your google drive and moveing to the correct folder. by running the first cell and installing all the required modules.
+Secondly, run the dedicated cell to install all the required modules.
 Then run the launch command provided in the last cell:

     !wget -q -O - ipv4.icanhazip.com
     !streamlit run app.py & npx localtunnel --port 8501
 Being Colab a closed environment, a localtunnel is required.
 You will have to click on the provided url.
 A gate webpage will block you before actually getting to the app.
-Copy and paste the IP address printed by the cell, paste it in the box and cofirm.
+Copy and paste the IP address printed by the cell, paste it in the password-box and cofirm.
+⚠️ DISCLAIMER: The setup on Colab is very slow, because it needs to download all the models and generate the embeddings and this is needed every time the app is launched.
+It might be rough, but we tested it and it works correctly.